ilwad123/Horizontravels-website/README.md

 You can try the live site here:
 🔗 **[https://ilwad.pythonanywhere.com/](https://ilwad.pythonanywhere.com/)**

-Make bookings, browse flights, or log in as an admin.
+You can register, book a flight, view your trips, or log in as admin to manage everything.

 ---